SEND

 email via - office@lunsford.kent.sch.uk

-The SEN Information Report and SEN policy outlines how we identify children with special education needs (SEN) and the provision, interventions and support available within the school.
-It provides details of training staff have received to deliver SEN provision and interventions and describes how we assess and monitor pupil’s progress and communicate with parents.
+The SEN Information Report and SEN policy outline how we identify children with special education needs (SEN) and the provision, interventions and support available within the school.
+It describes how we assess and monitor pupil’s progress and communicate with parents.

 Section 12 provides links to helpful websites and resources linked to areas of need within the school.